The Crown season 5: See Imelda Staunton as the Queen

 This does add up, given showrunner Peter Morgan has previously spoken about the fifth season of The Crown taking us into the 21st century.

 With this in mind, viewers might expect to see the dramatisation of the Queen's "annus horribilis" (1992) which saw the breakdown of three of her children's marriages and a fire at Windsor Castle, in series five.

 The season could also feature the death of Princess Diana in 1997 and the deaths of the Queen Mother and Princess Margaret in 2002.

 However, Elizabeth Debicki being cast in both seasons five and six, despite the fact Princess Diana tragically died in 1997, could suggest the time frames The Crown has previously used won't apply to the final series.
 Alternatively, Diana might be appearing in the sixth season in a flashback form - a storytelling device the show isn't averse to.
 Claire Foy briefly reprised her role as a young Queen Elizabeth in season four via a flashback scene.

 The Crown season 5: When't it on TV?

-The good news for fans of the show is that you can watch seasons one to four on Netflix currently.
+Although that still seems a way off, the good news for fans of the show is that you can watch seasons one to four on Netflix currently.

 The Crown streams on Netflix.